dougeby/IntuneDocs/intune/device-restrictions-macos.md

     - macOS 10.13.4 and later

 - **Screenshots**: Device must be in Apple's Device Enrollment Program (DEP).
 When set to **Block**, users can't save a screenshot of the display.
 It also prevents the Classroom app from observing remote screens. **Not configured** (default) allows users to capture screenshots, and allows the Classroom app to view remote screens.
   - **Remote screen observation through Classroom app**: **Disable** prevents teachers from using the Classroom app to see their students' screens. **Not configured** (default) allows teachers to see their students' screens.
-This setting only applies to devices enrolled through DEP (Automated Device Enrollment).
+Applies to devices enrolled through Apple's Automated Device Enrollment (DEP).

     This setting is available when the **Screenshots** setting is set to **Not configured** (screenshots are allowed).

   - **Unprompted screen observation by Classroom app**: **Allow** lets teachers see their students’ screens without requiring the student to agree. **Not configured** (default) requires the student to agree before the teacher can see the screens.
-This setting only applies to devices enrolled through DEP (Automated Device Enrollment).
+Applies to devices enrolled through Apple's Automated Device Enrollment (DEP).

     This setting is available when the **Screenshots** setting is set to **Not configured** (screenshots are allowed).

 - **Students must request permission to leave Classroom class**: Device must be in Apple's Device Enrollment Program (DEP). **Require** forces students enrolled in an unmanaged Classroom course to get teacher approval to leave the course. **Not configured** (default) allows student to leave the course whenever.
-This setting only applies to devices enrolled through DEP (Automated Device Enrollment).
+Applies to devices enrolled through Apple's Automated Device Enrollment (DEP).
 - **Teachers can automatically lock devices or apps in the Classroom app**: Device must be in Apple's Device Enrollment Program (DEP). **Allow** lets teachers lock a student's device or app without the student's approval. **Not configured** (default) requires the student to agree before the teacher can lock the device or app.
-This setting only applies to devices enrolled through DEP (Automated Device Enrollment).
+Applies to devices enrolled through Apple's Automated Device Enrollment (DEP).
 - **Students can automatically join Classroom class**: Device must be in Apple's Device Enrollment Program (DEP). **Allow** lets students join a class without prompting the teacher. **Not configured** (default) requires teacher approval to join a class.
-This setting only applies to devices enrolled through DEP (Automated Device Enrollment).
+Applies to devices enrolled through Apple's Automated Device Enrollment (DEP).

 ## Password